Lake-Tuggeranong-College/Holocron/_Networking and Cybersecurity/1 - Networking and Cyber Systems/_topics/Networking Models.md

 isCurrent: true
 needsUpdating: false
 ---
+# Open Systems Interconnection (OSI) Model
+## Video

 ![https://youtu.be/0y6FtKsg6J4?si=kLRTPD3CrMlT0ulG](https://youtu.be/0y6FtKsg6J4?si=kLRTPD3CrMlT0ulG)

-**OSI Model Tutorial**
+## Layers

-The OSI (Open Systems Interconnection) model is a conceptual framework that describes how network communication occurs.
+The OSI model is a conceptual framework that describes how network communication occurs.
 It is a seven-layer model, with each layer providing a specific set of functions.
 The layers are:

 1. **Physical Layer:** Transmits raw data bits over a physical medium (e.g., copper wire, fiber optic cable).
 2. **Data Link Layer:** Encapsulates data into frames and provides error control.